 DTACK~ is an output asserted during state S2 of a 68020 or state S4 of a 68000 bus cycle.

-DTACK~ is asserted for all accesses to the control address space, and for accesses to the RAM space which are validated by PAS~ as described above.
-Since all accesses to the TFB or its associated memory are 32 bit accesses, only one data acknowledge signal is needed.
+DTACK~ is asserted for all accesses to the control address space, and for accesses to the or its associated memory are 32 bit accesses, only one data acknowledge signal is needed.